On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 Abdallah and I spent the rest of the call brainstorming people who might be willing to write a character-reference letter for him.
 When I hung up the phone, I stared at the list of 53 names—people who’d been my colleagues, interns, and volunteers.
 They’d helped Abdallah during his resettlement, rented to him, hired him, and worked alongside him.
 He remembered them all.

 We had prioritized people we hoped would win over a Kentucky judge.
 Most had Anglophone names.
 Only a few were Darfurian men.
 My striving for this mix would repulse me in retrospect.
 Right then, though, I didn’t care.
 I wanted a bluegrass roster.

-Days later, on another call with Abdallah and Olmstead, we ran through everything we didn’t know, including why Scott County didn’t have Abdallah’s official statement from after the crash and how Mohammed Tom, who was set to testify, would get to Kentucky from Washington State, where he now lived.
+Days later, on another call with Abdallah and Olmstead, we ran through everything we didn’t know, including why Scott County didn’t have Abdallah’s official statement from after the crash and how Mohammed Tom, who was set to testify, would get to Kentucky from Washington State, where he’d relocated.
 “It was an accident,” Abdallah kept repeating.
 “It was an accident.”
-He’d said it so many times by that point that I finally snapped and told him that he’d better pull it together and get his head in the game.
+He said it so many times that I finally snapped and told him that he’d better pull it together and get his head in the game.
 Get a nice suit.
 A respectable haircut.
 Practice American eye contact.

 After Abdallah hung up, I told Olmstead that maybe I shouldn’t have been so harsh.
 She said that it was fine, that it needed to be said.

 I took phone calls from Darfurians who couldn’t come to the trial but wanted to submit letters for their friend.
 I prompted them with questions, transcribed what they said.

 “Mohamed is a good man.
 He is always giving,” said Jamoa Yahia, on a break from driving an 18-wheeler to Texas.
 “Whatever he has, he gives to people who need it.”